Haranlaw

 Visa Interview waiver

-The U.S. consulates are given discretion through December 31, 2022 to waive in-person visa interview in case of the following nonimmigrant visa category: F, H1, H4, H3, non blanket L, O, P, Q, academic J and M, when the applicant makes the request at the U.S. consulate in home country and was not previousl denied a visa or when previous denial was waived or overcome.
+The U.S. consulates are given discretion through December 31, 2022, to waive in-person visa interviews in case of the following nonimmigrant visa category: F, H1, H4, H3, non-blanket L, O, P, Q, academic J, and M, when the applicant requests the U.S. consulate in the home country and was not previously denied a visa or when the previous denial was waived or overcome.

-Interview can also be waived for any kind of visa renewal requests when made within 48 months of visa expiry.
+Interview can also be waived for any visa renewal requests when made within 48 months of visa expiry.

-Interview waiver is discretionary and the consular officer may still require interview.
+An interview waiver is discretionary, and the consular officer may still require an interview.

-Interview is waived also for those from Visa Waiver Program countries who traveled to the U.S. before on ESTA.
+An interview is also waived for those from Visa Waiver Program countries who traveled to the U.S. before on ESTA.

 MPP

-MIgrant Protection Program (MPP) gets additional funding to help with emergency assistance due to increase in Afghan refugee crisis.
+The migrant Protection Program (MPP) gets additional funding to help with emergency assistance due to the increase in the Afghan refugee crisis.

 Administrative closure is revived as Attorney General Garland Vacates the decision of the previous attorney general Sessions in the Matter of Castro-Tum.

 Admin. closure is a way to prevent unnecessary crowding of the immigration court dockets.
-It suspends the removal / deportation process of certain foreign nationals who are not a priority candidates for deportation.
+It suspends the removal/deportation process of certain foreign nationals who are not priority candidates for deportation.

-There are too many deportation cases pending bfore the immigration courts than the system can reasonably handle at present.
+There are too many deportation cases pending before the immigration courts than the system can reasonably handle.
 Reviving administrative closure allows the court system to direct its focus to more serious cases.

-Many individuals who warrant humanitarian considerations or are eligible to obtain permanent residence and could not be removed if their applications are approved.
-Irony is that the applications they had filed are waiting for its turn in the processing line.
-Removal of such individuals would be unfair.
-Administrative processing is a tool used for such individuals in the removal process.
+Many individuals who warrant humanitarian considerations or are eligible to obtain permanent residence could not be removed if their applications are approved.
+The irony is that the applications they had filed are waiting for their turn in the processing line.
+Removal of such individuals would be unfair, and administrative processing is used for such individuals in the removal process.

 Public Charge

 The new public charge rule has finally come to an end as the Department of Justice is no longer defending the public charge Rule.
-Soon the Form I-944 will no longer be requried.
-As of now USCIS is still requiring this form.
+Soon Form I-944 will no longer be required, and as of now, USCIS is still requiring this form.

 Visa Services resume at U.S. Consulates

 Consulates resume Visa services!
-Visa services were suspended since March 2020 due to COVID-19 providing only citizenship service and some emergency visa assistance.
+Visa services were suspended since March 2020 due to COVID-19 providing only citizenship services and some emergency visa assistance.

-Resumption of routine visa services, however, largely depends upon the local conditions.
+Resumption of routine visa services largely depends upon the local conditions.
 Those who have already paid the visa fee but were unable to schedule the appointment would be able to use it till September 30, 2022.

 E-verify relaxed: remote verification